spongeyperson/OpenCoreEFI-KVM-AMD/README.md

 | :--: |
 | <sub> About this Mac (With AMD Patch Applied) </sub> |

-## DISCLAIMER
+## DISCLAIMER(S)
-__This Repository is currently in a `Work In Progress` State.
+- __This Repository is currently in a `Work In Progress` State.
 I am not responsible for your Machine not posting anymore, nor do i provide any support if anything does break.
 Your results may vary, Use at your own risk__

+- __Do not__ use the `config.plist` without first editing the Serial Number & ROM.

 ## System Specs:
 | **Component**    | **Model**                                        |